geerlingguy/drupal-pi/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/drupal-pi.svg?branch=master)](https://travis-ci.org/geerlingguy/drupal-pi)

-**Drupal on a single Raspberry Pi**
+**Drupal on Docker on a Raspberry Pi**

 <p align="center"><img src="https://raw.githubusercontent.com/geerlingguy/drupal-pi/master/images/drupal-pi-model-2.jpg" alt="Drupal 8 on a Raspberry Pi" /></p>

 This project is an offshoot of the [Rasbperry Pi Dramble](https://github.com/geerlingguy/raspberry-pi-dramble) project, which helps install Drupal on a cluster ('Bramble') of Raspberry Pi computers.

-This playbook/project makes setting up Drupal on a _single_ Raspberry Pi a very easy/simple operation.
+This playbook/project makes setting up Drupal on a _single_ Raspberry Pi a very easy/simple operation using Nginx and Docker Compose.

 ## Set up the Raspberry Pi

 Drupal requires as good a Raspberry Pi as you can afford.
-While Drupal will run okay on any Raspberry Pi, it's best to use a B model 2 B or later (newer models have a snappy four-core processor and at least 1GB RAM).
+While Drupal will run okay on any Raspberry Pi, it's best to use a model 2 B or later (newer models have a snappy four-core processor and at least 1GB RAM).

 Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get—see [microSD Card Benchmarks](http://www.pidramble.com/wiki/benchmarks/microsd-cards)!), you will need to do a few things to set up the Raspberry Pi and get it ready to run Drupal.